bellanov/python-template/README.md

 # python-samples

-Development playground for learning Python.
+Development playground for learning **Python**.

-A series of Python samples are available spanning the categories below.
+A series of Python *samples* are available spanning the categories below.

 | Example | Description |
 |---|---|